-Jobim continued writing, recording, and performing after the death of his songwriting collaborator Vinicius de Moraes.
-Always a passionate conservationist, Jobim wrote and recorded “The Waters of March” in 1974–music and lyrics, in both Portuguese and English.
-The song is a celebration of nature; a few simple, repetitive notes coupled with lyrics that basically list many of the little things we rarely notice that make up life.
+Jobim and de Moraes began working more independently of each other, and with other collaborators, in the ’70s.
+De Moraes died in 1980, while Jobim continued writing, recording, and performing.
+Always a passionate environmentalist and conservationist, Jobim wrote and recorded “The Waters of March” in 1974–music and lyrics, in both Portuguese and English.
+The song is a celebration of nature; brilliant in its simplicity, it consists of little more than a few, repetitive notes coupled with lyrics that basically list many of the little things we rarely notice that make up life.
 It has been called “his masterpiece” and “his most perfect composition” by music historians, and is still my favorite song of all time (yes, including the Beatles).

 It has been covered hundreds of times by artists all over the world, but to me, the definitive version was recorded by Sergio Mendes and Brasil ’77 for their album Pais Tropical.